smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ① Navigate to the page where you can create query templates.

-② You can enter a name for the query template to find the desired query template.
+② Enter query template name to find the desired query template.

 ③ Sort by update date or name (ascending or descending).